Iron deficiency: Diagnosis

-As always, laboratory values have to be interpreted with the lab's reference values in mind and considering all aspects of the individual clinical situation.
+As always, laboratory values must be interpreted with the lab's reference values in mind and considering all aspects of the individual clinical situation.

 Serum ferritin can be elevated in inflammatory conditions; so a normal serum ferritin may not always exclude iron deficiency, and the utility is improved by taking a concurrent C-reactive protein (CRP).
-The level of serum ferritin that is viewed as "high" depends on the condition.
-For example, in inflammatory bowel disease the threshold is 100, where as in chronic heart failure (CHF) the levels are 200.
+The serum ferritin level viewed as "high" depends on the condition.
+For example, in inflammatory bowel disease the threshold is 100, whereas in chronic heart failure (CHF) the levels are 200.